Art-Sells/Arells/Build-Notes.md

 of bear markets?
 - My Portfolio
 - - Investment: acVact $0
-– - Losses (default): $0
-- - Profits (replaced Losses only if acdVatoc > 0.00000): acdVatoc + $0 (formatCurrency from VavityTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
+- - Profits/Losses (replaced Losses only if acdVatoc > 0.00000): acdVatoc + $0 (formatCurrency from VavityTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
 - - Right
 - - - Line Graph (daily/weekly/yrly)
 - - -  Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…